BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Web_server_step_by_step.md

 void setup () {
   Serial.begin (115200);

-  startNetworkAndInitializeItAtFirstCall ();                          // starts WiFi according to configuration files, creates configuration files if they don't exist
+  startWiFi ();                          // starts WiFi according to configuration files, creates configuration files if they don't exist

   // start web server
   httpServer *httpSrv = new httpServer (httpRequestHandler,           // a callback function that will handle HTTP requests that are not handled by webServer itself